 To make inclusive education a reality, all teachers must be able to support all learners.
 Teachers should be aware of the vision for inclusive education and their role in achieving it.
 Policy frameworks for developing inclusive education systems should therefore include teacher professional learning (TPL) for inclusion.

-The Teachers’ Professional Learning for Inclusion (TPL4I) project sets out to explore key aspects of this issue.
-The initial project work aims to identify the essential policy elements needed to prepare all teachers to include all learners.
-It focuses on all policies to enhance teachers’ professional learning (TPL).
-These include initial teacher education, induction, continuing professional development, and teacher educators’ learning.
+The Teacher Professional Learning for Inclusion (TPL4I) project aims to identify the essential policy elements needed to prepare all teachers to include all learners.

 - What current policy priorities for TPL can be identified in international and European-level documents and in the research literature?

 - What national policy frameworks for TPL are in place in participating Agency member countries and how are these situated within different national contexts (i.e. within ministries, qualifications agencies, professional bodies, etc.)?

 - What policy elements/frameworks are needed to prepare all teachers to include all learners?